fjarri-attic/oldi-hero-translation/hero_en.md

 However, Alcmene knew nothing of his torment and radiated joy, snuggling up to her husband... while her husband was avoiding her, pleading busyness, afraid to give away even a hint and let Alcmene understand the reason for his gloominess - and Amphitryon regretted only one thing.

-That in the long years of his life, the life of a grandson of Perseus, a son of one of the Mycenaean kings, a warrior, a murderer against his will, an exile, a husband, a commander-lavaget - that in these years he had not learned two things.
+That in the long years of his life, the life of a grandson of Perseus, a son of one of the Mycenaean kings, a warrior, a murderer against his will, an exile, a husband, a commander-lawagetas - that in these years he had not learned two things.

 To forgive insults and to take pride in another's charity.